 Now, as I mentioned earlier, you may be able to get some assistance with your down payment, and with closing costs, but you may not.
 So, even a best case scenario, you will need some cash to buy a home.

-A good rule of thumb is to have 15%-20% of the price of the home in liquid, or ready cash.
+A good rule of thumb is to have 12%-15% of the price of the home in liquid, or ready cash.
+For example, on a $100,000 home, you will need around $12,000 – $15,000 in available funds.
 You should line up some cash before you go through the time, and trouble to attempt to qualify for a loan.